How Does Identity Theft Happen? (and How To Avoid It)

 8. Malware attacks (ransomware, spyware, and other viruses)

-For example, you might get a fake text message claiming to be from your bank saying that your account was hacked.
+For example, you might get a fake text message claiming that your bank account was hacked.
 But if you click on the link in the text message, it automatically downloads malware onto your device that gives the scammer full access to your documents and passwords.

 How to prevent identity theft via malware: